Chymyst/chymyst-core/docs/chymyst05.md

 - a molecule instance `e(z)` is present with some `z`,
 - the values `y` and `z` satisfy the guard condition `g(x, y, z)`.

-We can write these conditions symbolically as a Boolean formula
+We can write these conditions symbolically as a single Boolean formula

 `HAVE(d(y)) && HAVE(e(z)) && g(x, y, z)`.